In today’s post, I reveal to you my four best ways to clean carpet flooring.

 Although carpet shampoo machines are often called steam cleaners, the actual machinery uses hot water and cleaning solution, not steam.
 You won’t have to worry about steam contacting the rest of your surfaces.

 To prepare the carpet, start by vacuuming the area thoroughly.
-Then, spot treat deeper stains in the carpet.
+Then, the spot treats deeper stains on the carpet.
 All spots should be dealt with before shampooing.

 Choose a shampooer that keeps the water hot on its own (rather than having to replenish with hot water).